Did you know…

 Menopause – the last menstrual period

-Nocturia – needing to pass urine at night leading to wakening
+Nocturia – needing to pass urine at night, causing sleep disruption

-Perimenopause – the phase before the menopause takes place and can last from 5 to 15 years
+Perimenopause – the phase before the menopause takes place – can last years

 Postmenopause – the time in a woman’s life after the menopause

 Premature ovarian insufficiency/premature menopause – this is when a woman goes through the menopause before the age of 40.
 The average age of the menopause is 51

 Prolapse – the descent of the uterus into the vagina cavity

 Stress incontinence – leaking of urine when coughing, sneezing or laughing